 In some ways copping for sneakers resembles fishing, in a sense that a guy with the ultimate digital setup will be the first to chase and grab the ‘big fish’ in the pond.
 And, just like fishing, it can be a bit tedious and even excruciating but still super rewarding once you count the catch.

 And, one of the best things about copping is that you can enter this business with minimum investments.
 Of course, your appetite might grow once you get a taste of it.
 But if you follow some good advice, you can keep your costs to the minimum until it starts to pay off.
+Also, it will help to learn some slang for sneakers here before you get heavily involved in copping.

 While deciding whether to make a full-time gig out of copping is absolutely up to you, you should know that the level of required concentration can truly peak during the drops and restocks and that is what you should be aware of.